azurenative/Fielding/homerun/README.md

 3. Prepare and install bicep tools(bicep.exe and assemblies)

-4. Fielding a bicep template
+4. Fielding a bicep template (Start with your ARM not your Bicep!?!?)

 5. Do i still need an arm template ???(decompile and play)